-If you are interested in unbiased and objective quadcopter reviews, you are on the right page :-) A quadcopter is essentially a helicopter that has four rotors for lifting and propulsion.
+If you are interested in unbiased and objective best drones and quadcopter reviews, you are on the right page :-) A quadcopter is essentially a helicopter that has four rotors for lifting and propulsion.
 Quadcopters have become very popular as UAVs recently, and that is hardly surprising if you think about how good these really are.

 There are several kinds of drones - quadcopters, minis, multi rotors and so on.
 Typically, they have 4 propellers, but this is not a rule.
 Helicopters have 2 rotors, tri copters 3, quadcopters 4, penta copters 5, hexacopters 6, and octocopters have 8 rotors.

 DJI Mavic Air

 While octocopters are the most stable and reliable, quadcopters are the most popular of all multi rotors because they are so easy to build and there is a lot of support available.

 A lot many people – more than one would imagine, want to know which would be the best drone for them.
 That’s not an easy question to answer as the best quadcopter that would be right for you depends essentially on four main factors:

 Unless you are really skilled, you should not buy an expensive drone.
 Not unless you are so rich that you are willing to crash a $2500 drone without batting an eyelid.